Specialists for Blocked Drains

 But the ancillary problems can be quite varied.
 Some drains may have cracks, others may need pipe relining, and others may need a pipe to be replaced.
 These can only be identified and corrected though an experienced provider that can provide the correct remedy.

 The cost to unblock a drain in Melbourne will vary depending on who you go to.
-Generally speaking, however, you should pay between $80 – $150 for a simple drain unblock.
+Generally speaking, however, you should pay between $80 – $150 for a simple unblock.
 This covers the callout fee and the time and expertise to actually unblock the drain.
 Of course, if you need a replacement for a pipe or for a section of pipes, it’s going to cost more.
 Replacing a pipe might cost around $250, while replacing a section of pipes could easily cost $1,000.

-All things considered, however, you won’t pay more than $150 for a simple drain unblock that takes less than one hour.
-Just ask the provider what tool they will use and whether a drain camera inspection is included.
+All things considered, however, you won’t pay more than $150 for a simple unblock that takes less than one hour.
+Just ask the provider what tool they will use and whether a camera inspection is included.
 Some providers include this in the service, others do not.
 If you are getting charged more than $180 for what seems like a simple unblock, then query the provider.